TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 17/Genesis 17.26.md

 ---

-In the selfsame day was Abraham circumcised, and Ishmael his son.
+In the same day both Abraham and Ishmael, his son, were circumcised.